I2PC/docs/docs/Developers/HowToRelease2.0/index.rst

 3. **Run the GitHub Release action**

    Trigger the manual action ``Release``.
-   This will:

-   - Upload the new version to `PyPI <https://pypi.org/project/scipion-em-xmipp/>`_
-   - Create a new Git tag and GitHub Release.
+This will upload the new version to `PyPI <https://pypi.org/project/scipion-em-xmipp/>`_ and create a new Git tag and GitHub Release.

 Major Xmipp Version Changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~